albar965/littlenavmap-manual/en/SEARCHPROCS.md

 Centers the map on the selected procedure.

+#### Follow Selection {#follow-selection}

+The map view will be zoomed on the selected procedure when this function is enabled.

 #### ![Insert into Flight Plan / Use as Destination / Use as Departure](../images/icons/routeadd.png "Insert into Flight Plan / Use as Destination / Use as Departure") Insert into Flight Plan / Use as Destination / Use as Departure {#procedure-insert}

 Text and functionality of this menu item depends on the selected procedure type and if the procedure's airport is already the departure or destination airport of the current flight plan.